starwit-trainings/csharp-basics/02-language-intro/Readme.md

 ## 03 - Operators
 Calculating results is another important building block, to write software.
 How to work with operators is thus the topic of this example.

+There are more Operators as we cover in this example, if you want to know them all, see official [documentation](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/).

 ### How to execute
 On the commandline use this to run program:
 ```shell